-Students develop basic skills for research

-including the use of library resources, production of bibliographies, composition of research papers, and the development of writing style.
+Students develop basic skills for research including the use of technology, library resources, production of bibliographies, composition of research papers, and the development of writing style.
+This training occurs during a three-stage PhD orientation in the fall semester of each year.
+Two Hours.